aiven/aiven-docs/docs/products/kafka/howto/renew-ssl-certs.md

 ---
-title: Renew and Acknowledge service user SSL certificates
+title: Renew and acknowledge service user SSL certificates
 ---

 In every Aiven for Apache Kafka® service, when the existing service user